Objective

 For the Film Production Credit, applications must be submitted prior to the start of principal and ongoing photography.

 When the applicant completes the project through post-production, a final application must be submitted with actual project information.
-When the final application is deemed complete, the Program Office will notify an applicant that the application is ready for audit.
-After the audit, a Certificate of Tax Credit may be issued and sent to the applicant listed in the final application.
+When the final application is deemed complete, the Department reviews the application.
+After the review, a Certificate of Tax Credit may be issued and sent to the applicant listed in the final application.

-Effective January 1, 2023, applicants to the NY State Film Production tax credit program are required to file a diversity plan outlining specific goals and strategies for hiring a diverse workforce.
+Effective January 1, 2023, applicants to the NY State Film Production Tax Credit Program are required to file a diversity plan outlining specific goals and strategies for hiring a diverse workforce.
 The diversity plan will also indicate whether the applicant intends to participate in training, education, and recruitment programs that are designed to promote and encourage the training and hiring in the film and television industry of New York residents who represent the diversity of the State's population.
 See guidelines for instructions and information related to the diversity plan.

 As part of the application process, productions are required to submit data on the gender and race/ethnicity of workers as well as the vendors they contract with.
 Empire State Development has created these tracking sheets as a tool that production companies may use in addition to existing employment data productions may have on their workforce and vendors in order to collect diversity impact data.
-These forms are for the production’s internal data collection purposes only and will not be submitted to Empire State Development.
+These forms are for the production’s internal data collection purposes only and should not be submitted to Empire State Development.

 Third Party CPA Review of Final Application